CGamesPlay/WebViewScreenSaver/README.md

 # What needs to be done

-* Default.png, or at least a matte color for before the view is loaded.
-* It needs to prevent input (for preview window).
-* Probably related: pressing keys doesn't dismiss the screensaver.
 * LocalStorage storage works, however it stores data in `~/Library/WebKit`, shared with other WebViews.
 * Web SQL Databases don't work.